 5. Chilling and Serving

-After coating, return the truffles to the refrigerator for at least 15 minutes to let the coating set completely.
-Once set, arrange them on a decorative plate or in a gift box for a delightful presentation, and serve chilled to enjoy their luxurious flavor and texture.
+After coating, return the truffles to the refrigerator for at least 15 minutes to let the chocolate set.
+Once its set, arrange them on a plate or in a gift box and serve chilled.

 3.2 Tips for Perfect Truffles

-- Storage Recommendations: Keep red velvet truffles in an airtight container in the refrigerator for up to a week.
-For longer storage, consider freezing them for up to three months.
+- Storage Recommendations: Keep truffles in an airtight container in the fridge for up to a week, or freeze for up to three months.

-- Variations: Try using dark chocolate for coating instead of white chocolate for a different flavor profile, or add crushed nuts for added texture.
+- Variations: Try dark chocolate for coating instead of white, or add crushed nuts for extra texture.

 4. Nutritional Information